Why I Write Every Day

 Outlining

 I 100% count outlining as writing.
 It’s not drafting, but it’s writing.
 I’m not a die-hard plotter, but I’m definitely not a pantser, either.
 I do an outline of scenes for the entire story.
-Then, I add 1-3 bullet points under each scene description to clarify my goals for the scene, important events which must happen, and any specific details I want to include for foreshadowing, calling back to a previous scene/character, referencing motifs, etc. But it’s usually less than 1,500 words in total, and is just a skeleton so that I can discover the actual scene itself within that framework.
+Then, I add 1-3 bullet points under each scene description to clarify my goals for the scene, important events which must happen, and any specific details I want to include for foreshadowing, calling back to a previous scene/character, referencing motifs, etc. It’s usually around 1,500 words in total, and is just a skeleton so that I can discover the actual scene itself within that framework.
 I’ll do a blog post sometime on my outlining process, but the point is: outlining is writing.

 Researching